London Society takes its problems to Sherlock Holmes. Everyone else goes to Arrowood.

 Chosen as one of the best crime/mystery novels of 2017 – The Seattle Times; The Strand Magazine; AudioFile Magazine; Pick of the Week (Daily Telegraph); Debut of the Month (lovereading.co.uk)

 Latest news: The Murder Pit (Arrowood 2) is out in the UK, Ireland and N. America.
-Translations are now out in Dutch, Polish and French, with further editions in translation will come out later in the year.
+Translations are now out in Dutch, Polish and French, with further editions in translation coming out later in the year.

 “gripping” Daily Telegraph